Algae fuel

-Algae fuel, algal biofuel, or algal oil is an alternative to liquid fossil fuels that uses algae as its source of energy-rich oils.
+Algae fuel, algal biofuel, or algal oil is an alternative to liquid fossil fuels that use algae as the source of energy-rich oils.
 Also, algae fuels are an alternative to commonly known biofuel sources, such as corn and sugarcane.
 When made from seaweed (macroalgae) it can be known as seaweed fuel or seaweed oil.
+These fuels have no practical significance but remain an aspirational target in the biofuels research area.

 History

 In 1942 Harder and Von Witsch were the first to propose that microalgae be grown as a source of lipids for food or fuel.
 Following World War II, research began in the US, Germany, Japan, England, and Israel on culturing techniques and engineering systems for growing microalgae on larger scales, particularly species in the genus Chlorella.
 Meanwhile, H. G. Aach showed that Chlorella pyrenoidosa could be induced via nitrogen starvation to accumulate as much as 70% of its dry weight as lipids.
 Since the need for alternative transportation fuel had subsided after World War II, research at this time focused on culturing algae as a food source or, in some cases, for wastewater treatment.

 Interest in the application of algae for biofuels was rekindled during the oil embargo and oil price surges of the 1970s, leading the US Department of Energy to initiate the Aquatic Species Program in 1978.
-The Aquatic Species Program spent $25 million over 18 years with the goal of developing liquid transportation fuel from algae that would be price competitive with petroleum-derived fuels.
-The research program focused on the cultivation of microalgae in open outdoor ponds, systems which are low in cost but vulnerable to environmental disturbances like temperature swings and biological invasions.
+The Aquatic Species Program spent $25 million over 18 years to develop liquid transportation fuel from algae that would be price-competitive with petroleum-derived fuels.
+The research program focused on microalgae cultivation in open outdoor ponds, systems that are low in cost but vulnerable to environmental disturbances like temperature swings and biological invasions.
 3,000 algal strains were collected from around the country and screened for desirable properties such as high productivity, lipid content, and thermal tolerance, and the most promising strains were included in the SERI microalgae collection at the Solar Energy Research Institute (SERI) in Golden, Colorado and used for further research.
-Among the program's most significant findings were that rapid growth and high lipid production were "mutually exclusive", since the former required high nutrients and the latter required low nutrients.
-The final report suggested that genetic engineering may be necessary to be able to overcome this and other natural limitations of algal strains, and that the ideal species might vary with place and season.
+Among the program's most significant findings were that rapid growth and high lipid production were "mutually exclusive" since the former required high nutrients and the latter required low nutrients.
+The final report suggested that genetic engineering may be necessary to be able to overcome this and other natural limitations of algal strains and that the ideal species might vary with place and season.
 Although it was successfully demonstrated that large-scale production of algae for fuel in outdoor ponds was feasible, the program failed to do so at a cost that would be competitive with petroleum, especially as oil prices sank in the 1990s.
-Even in the best case scenario, it was estimated that unextracted algal oil would cost $59–186 per barrel, while petroleum cost less than $20 per barrel in 1995.
+Even in the best-case scenario, it was estimated that unextracted algal oil would cost $59–186 per barrel, while petroleum cost less than $20 per barrel in 1995.
 Therefore, under budget pressure in 1996, the Aquatic Species Program was abandoned.